mike-albano/network-impairment/README.md

  00:00:00.999918 IP 172.18.0.5 > 172.18.1.5: ICMP echo request, id 30, seq 3, length 64
  **00:00:00.000394** IP 172.18.1.5 > 172.18.0.5: ICMP echo reply, id 30, seq 3, length 64
 ```
 Looking at the timestamps, the delay is NOT apparent here.
-This points at the delay occurring somewhere between the incoming interface FROM the Client and the outgoing interface TO the Server; eg the Router.
+This points at the delay occurring somewhere between the incoming interface FROM the Client and the outgoing interface TO the Server; eg Router induced delay.

 But what if we didn't know which direction the delay was being incurred on?
 Since Ping reports the RTT, let's single out whether the delay is occurring in the upstream or downstream.
 Perhaps you don't have access to the router, or intermediate network element, but you do have access to the Client and Server.
 Or maybe you have access to the Client, Server and first-hop router (or Access Point), but do not have access to the next upstream router.
 For this example, we'll capture on both the Client and Server and take a closer look at the two pcaps to identify where the direction of the incurred delay.
 ```